List of Food Wars!: Shokugeki no Soma characters: Somei Saito

-Somei Saito (斎藤 綜明, Saitō Sōmei) is introduced as a third-year student who first occupies the fifth seat on the Council, carrying a sushi knife in a wooden sheath.
-A skilled sushi chef who strictly follows the bushido code.
-Hailing from a small, but popular, sushi family diner owned by his mother, Saito vows to be as great chef as her.
+Somei Saito (斎藤 綜明, Saitō Sōmei) is introduced as a third-year student who occupies the fifth seat on the Council.
+He is a skilled sushi chef who strictly follows the bushido code.

 Nene Kinokuni

-Nene Kinokuni (紀ノ国 寧々, Kinokuni Nene) is introduced as a second-year student who occupies the sixth seat on the Council; she wears glasses and has hair styled in short braided pigtails.
-She hails from the eastern Kanda, whose family runs a famous Soba restaurant, serving “Edo Soba,” and it's a well-known restaurant and serves one of the best Soba in Japan, which mainly serving the 1st flour Soba.
-Ever since she was little, she was taught the principles of tea ceremonies, Kaiseki cooking and basically anything that involves traditional Japanese food and the arts.
+Nene Kinokuni (紀ノ国 寧々, Kinokuni Nene) is introduced as a second-year student who occupies the sixth seat on the Council.
+She hails from the eastern Kanda, whose family runs a famous Soba restaurant, serving "Edo Soba."
+Ever since she was little, she was taught the principles of tea ceremonies, Kaiseki cooking and details of traditional Japanese food and the arts.

 Terunori Kuga

 Terunori Kuga (久我 照紀, Kuga Terunori) is introduced as a second-year student who occupies the eighth seat on the Council.
-His hair is mostly light in front and dark in the back.
 He leads the Chinese Food Research Society, which has turned into a club that focuses on Sichuan cuisine, where he trains dozens of students with army-like efficiency to follow his recipes.
-He is the most talkative of the Council and has a short fuse, offering to give Soma a chance to challenge him to a shokugeki if he can beat him in any single category that involves cooking.

 Julio Shiratsu

 Julio Shiratsu (白津 樹利夫, Shiratsu Jurio) is a second year student who is introduced as a temporarily appointed eight seat for Central's Council of Ten.
 He is very flamboyant and loud.
-He also admires Isshiki, while bearing a grudge on him at the same time.
-His family is well known as the chefs for the Italian embassy for generations.
-Julio later lost to Isshiki during the first bout of the Regiment de Cuisine.

 Shoko Kaburagi

 Shōko Kaburagi (鏑木 祥子, Kaburagi Shōko) is a second-year student who is introduced as a temporarily appointed fifth seat for Central's Council of Ten.
-She looks like a male while wearing her chef uniform and her hat.
-She likes apple tea and watching tennis, but has a strong dislike of spiders and the smell of tobacco.
-She lost to Tosuke Megishima during the Regiment de Cuisine.